MontaineHOA/CCnR/05_tracts.md

 Tracts U, Z, and AB are on-site recreation tracts and shall be owned and maintained by the Association.
 Tract U shall also contain entry monuments, s1gnage, and landscaping.
-Tract U 1s also subject to a public sanitary sewer easement m favor of Sammamish Plateau Water and Sewer 01stnct.
+Tract U 1s also subject to a public sanitary sewer easement in favor of Sammamish Plateau Water and Sewer 01stnct.

 ## Section 5.
 Drainage Tract.